Intro to Web App Pentesting

 (Cross-Site Scripter) - an automatic framework to detect, exploit and report XSS vulnerabilities in web-based applications.

-🗒️ SQL Injection attacks consist of insertion or “injection” of a SQL
+🗒️ attacks consist of insertion or “injection” of a SQL

 query via the input data from the client to the application, allowing an attacker to interfere with the database queries of the vulnerable web application.